 If you have congestion from allergies, a cold, or a lung infection, inhaling the smell of rosemary oil may help.

 It can also help you with your sinus issues.

-Because of rosemary’s antibacterial properties, it can kill unwanted bacteria in your mouth that causes cavities and gingivitis.
+Because of rosemary’s antibacterial properties, it can kill unwanted bacteria in your mouth that cause cavities and gingivitis.

 You can use this by adding a couple of drops of rosemary oil to your toothpaste when brushing your teeth or gargling it with water.

 Rosemary can also be used as mouthwash, and many people believe it works perfectly.

 Boil the herb, filter it, and use it as a mouth rinse as often as you want.

 19. Rosemary May Help You Lose Weight

 Carnosic acid, which is found in rosemary, has been shown to speed up the metabolism and help people lose weight.